Overview

 Joular Core can run as a background service alongside an IDE or profiler.
 The ring buffer channel provides the lowest latency option for IPC:

-1. Start Joular Core with joularcore -r -s
+- Start Joular Core with

-3. Read the 5 f64 values: CPU power, GPU power, total power, CPU usage, PID/app power
+u64head counter, then the latest of 5RingBufferStructslots.
+Each slot contains a timestamp plus CPU power, GPU power, total power, CPU usage, and PID/app power.

 The ring buffer is updated every second and is safe to read from multiple processes simultaneously.